 Oh my, Mary is blending into wallpaper..

 I combinend different techniques and printed in multiple layers to achieve the wanted results.
-I aimed for bold colors, collage-effect and and nostalgia.
+I aimed for bold colors, collage-effect and nostalgia.